-Before breaking a fast because of illness(30) or to celebrate a bris milah(31), Havdalah should be recited.
-Many poskim(32) hold that wine or grape juice may not be drunk, and Havdalah should be recited on a Shehakol beverage such as beer, coffee, or tea [with or without milk(33)].
+One who must break his fast because of illness should recite Havdalah before partaking of food(26).
+Many poskim(27) hold that wine or grape juice may not be drunk, and Havdalah should be recited on a Shehakol beverage such as beer, coffee, or tea [with or without milk(28)].
 Another option is to use wine or grape juice, but have a minor [between the ages of 6-9] drink the wine.
-Other poskim allow even an adult to drink the minimum amount(34) of wine or grape juice(35).
+Other poskim allow even an adult to drink the minimum amount(29) of wine or grape juice(30).

-There are various views among the poskim concerning the recitation of Havdalah for women who are not fasting [due to illness, pregnancy, or nursing](36).
-The preferred option is that the woman's husband [or another man] should recite Havdalah(37) and that she or a minor drink the beverage.
-If that cannot be arranged, most poskim allow her to recite her own Havdalah(38).
-If she cannot or will not, there are poskim who permit her to eat without reciting Havdalah(39).
+There are various views among the poskim concerning the recitation of Havdalah for women who are not fasting [due to illness, etc.](31).
+The preferred option is that the woman's husband [or another man] should recite Havdalah(32) and that she or a minor drink the beverage.
+If that cannot be arranged, most poskim allow her to recite her own Havdalah(33).
+If she cannot or will not, there are poskim who permit her to eat without reciting Havdalah(34).

-Most poskim hold that minors do not need to hear or recite Havdalah before eating(40).
-A minority opinion requires them to do so(41).
+Most poskim hold that minors do not need to hear or recite Havdalah before eating(35).
+A minority opinion requires them to do so(36).
 One who must eat on Tishah b'Av in the morning should daven first, without tefillin, and then eat.
 If he needs to break his fast after chatzos, he should daven Minchah with tefillin and then eat.
-If he cannot daven Minchah until later in the day, he should still put on tefillin before he eats(42).
+If he cannot daven Minchah until later in the day, he should still put on tefillin before he eats(37).